TennisBowling/consensusbackup/README.md

 # consensusbackup

 consensusbackup is a high-availability routing consensus node program.
+consensusbackup supports the whole consensus standard API, with any client that supports the standard API can run as a node for consensusbackup.

 ## Installing
 Install latest stable: